Tri-Village Senior's Housing Survey

-A survey to determine the potential housing needs of seniors living in the Tri-Village area is being jointly sponsored by the Wasa District Lions Club and the Tri-Village Buzz.
+The purpose of this survey, conducted in early 2019, was to determine the age-related housing needs of adults living in the Tri-Village area.
+It was jointly sponsored by the Wasa District Lions Club and the Tri-Village Buzz.

-Sadly, where we live as we age isn’t always determined by choice.
-The following articles, published in the Buzz in December 2018 plus February and March of 2019 provide a bit of background into some of the situations and circumstances that can limit our choices.
+Where we live as we age isn’t always our own choice.
+The following articles, published in recent editions of the Buzz should provide some background into some of the situations and circumstances that can limit our choices.

 What do we mean by Seniors Housing?

 By Clay Tippett – February 25, 2019